 - The main character of There's Something About Mary wears quite prominent braces in the teenaged prologue though it turns out that Mary was quite attracted to guys with braces at the time.

-- Subverted in How To Rock Braces and Glasses.
+- Played with in How To Rock Braces And Glasses.
 The braces the main character gets are pretty standard metal ones, but because she's a superficial teenaged Alpha Bitch, she acts like they're this Trope.
 Because now her life is over.

 - Bailey Pickett of The Suite Life on Deck wears an old-fashioned head-mounted retainer to bed.